Noise causes stress

 - workplaces are not too close together.

-Loud telephone conversations can be avoided through a targeted use of technology.
+Disturbances caused by telephone calls can be reduced through the use of technology.
 The use of headsets makes it possible to communicate understandably even at low volumes.
 Distractions due to ringing telephones can also be avoided.
-One alternative is visual “ring signals” on a computer screen.
+Optical signals are an alternative to telephone ringing.